Repairing Credit as a Couple

 Last Updated: March 24, 2017

-If you're in a relationship, chances are you've merged a lot of things together; and if you're married, you've merged just about everything else.
+If you're married, you have probably gone through the process of merging his and her belongs all together.
 But credit history is not among them.
 Many new couples assume that a new, merged credit report is created after they get married.
 Not true.
 Even if you're married, your spouse's individual credit history cannot be merged with yours.

 - Pull both of your credit reports.
 Order your credit reports from all three credit reporting agencies.
 Go through them, item by item, making note of any and all negative listings.
 Then for each listing, send a letter to each credit bureau requesting validation of the debt.
 Refer to our comprehensive article on this process of debt validation.
 Note, this is a process that can take months, but diligence and patience on both your parts will be well worth the effort.

 - Pay off recent debt.
 Help your significant other pay off the most recent debt that has not been charged off and/or debts that have not been sent to collections.
 With both your incomes, together you should be able to pay off the debt twice as fast.